What Is The Halo Effect Psychology Concept?

 Researchers have found many examples of the halo effect as described in social psychology textbooks.
 Read on to learn how it occurs in many different areas of society.

-Halo Effect and Attractiveness
+Halo Effect and Physical Attractiveness

 When a person is physically attractive, it's easy to form a positive impression of them, even when you know very little about them.
 For example, many people have a positive impression of Hollywood actors.
 If you see an attractive actor and assume they're trustworthy or friendly, you're experiencing the halo effect.
 After all, you've never met them, so you know nothing about their character and personality.
-Nonetheless, you feel a sense of comfort with them because you're making a wide range of positive judgments based on your favorable impression of their appearance.
+Nonetheless, you feel a sense of comfort with them because you're making a wide range of positive judgments based on your favorable impression of their physical appearance.

 The Halo Effect in Marketing